inq666/wardrobe-manager/README.md

   "deploy:storybook": "firebase deploy --only hosting:storybook"
 ```

-First, you need to run the script for building the application, and then the script for deploying to [Firebase](https://firebase.google.com/)
+First, you need to run the script for building the application, and then the script for deploying to [Firebase](https://firebase.google.com/).

-**Example**:
+*Example*:
 For `master` or `develop`
 ```bash
   npm run predeploy